Reconfigurable Intelligent Surface Deployments for Mars: Communication and Localization Across Diverse Terrains: INTRODUCTION

-Against this background, in this article, we conducted a comprehensive examination of the performances of various RIS types in diverse Martian environments, encompassing crater, canyon, mountain, and plateau landforms as shown in Fig. \ref{fig:ntwmodel}.
-To ensure the most efficient utilization of RISs in these challenging terrains, we specifically focused on localization-based implementations, as they reduce the additional power consumption associated with channel state information (CSI) acquisition.
-Our fruitful discussions and analysis focus on numerous aspects, including coverage enhancement, data throughput improvement, energy efficiency, and system complexity, with the ultimate goal of advancing the reliability and robustness of Mars communication systems.
+In this article, we conducted a comprehensive examination of the performances of various RIS types in diverse Martian environments, encompassing crater, canyon, mountain, and plateau landforms as shown in Fig. \ref{fig:ntwmodel}, which is created using 3D model of Jezero crater, landing site of Perseverance rover.
+However, the 3D model is scaled for illustration purposes.
+To ensure the most efficient utilization of RISs in these challenging terrains, we also give attention to localization-based implementations, as they reduce the additional power consumption associated with channel state information (CSI) acquisition.
+In general, our discussions and analysis focus on numerous aspects, including coverage enhancement, data throughput improvement, energy efficiency, and system complexity, with the ultimate goal of advancing the reliability and robustness of Mars communication systems.
 Furthermore, we believe that the insights and frameworks established in this article not only deliver a promising research direction for integrating the RIS technology into Martian communication but also lay the foundation for extending our approaches to communication on different planets in the future.
 As humanity's ambitions reach beyond Mars, the findings obtained from this study can serve as a valuable blueprint for optimizing communication networks on other celestial bodies, thus encouraging interplanetary exploration and communication advancements.

 The rest of the article is summarized as follows: Section \ref{sec:overview_mars} provides a brief overview of Mars communication, including its unique characteristics and challenges.
 A general overview of RIS types and RIS-assisted localization is given in Section \ref{sec:overview_ris_types} and \ref{sec:ris_ass_loc}, respectively.
 Section \ref{sec:ris_in_mars} discusses the deployment of RIS-empowered communication and localization in Mars communication concerning various Martian landforms.
 Finally, Section \ref{sec:Conclusions} concludes the article.